JohnsoN98X/Modern-Portfolio/README.md

 - All inputs must be `pandas.Series` or `pandas.DataFrame` depending on the class:
   - `MeanVarianceOpt` expects a DataFrame of asset returns.
   - `CAPM` expects a DataFrame of assets and a separate Series for market returns.
+  - `FactorsModelOLS` expects a DataFrame (or array) of features and a 1D Series/array of target values.
 - The index must represent dates.
 If not explicitly a `DatetimeIndex`, the class will attempt to convert it using `pd.to_datetime()`.
-- Inputs must contain **daily log-returns**.
+- Inputs must contain **daily log-returns**, or stationary features depending on the context.
-- Outputs (e.g., Sharpe, Treynor, expected returns) are automatically converted into **relative returns**, unless stated otherwise.
+- Outputs (e.g., coefficients, statistical significance) are provided in clean tabular form.

 ---